endless-sky/endless-sky-wiki/MapData.md

 By default, ports don't display spaceport news when you enter them.
 To display news, add the `news` token.

-The description text of a port behaves the same way as the text following a "spacpeort" node, and is the text that appears when you click the port button.
+The description text of a port behaves the same way as the text following a "spaceport" node, and is the text that appears when you click the port button.

 ```html
 government <name>